The China Project Workshop

 Amy McNair (University of Kansas), "A Revolutionary, A Calligrapher, and 19th-century Commercial Taste"

-The discussion will be moderated by Michele Matteini (NYU)
+The discussion was moderated by Michele Matteini (NYU)

 Webinar